 What is cryptocurrency?

 Bitcoin was the first decentralized digital currency.
 It’s the first to be created through blockchain technology.
 This technology is a digital ledger that records transactions and generates units of currency.
 It’s decentralized because there’s no central authority that regulates it.
 It’s digital because the ledger is stored across multiple computers.
 It’s a digital asset because it doesn’t have any intrinsic value like gold or fiat money.
 The value of digital currencies is derived from the supply and demand of the users.
 If more people want to use it and buy it, its value goes up.
 Unlike fiat money like USD, EUR, or GBP, there’s no government regulation to influence the value of cryptocurrencies.
 So, the price can fluctuate a lot.
+A European Economic Area jurisdiction that is very supportive of cryptocurrency and has a large number of registered EMIs and operating within its borders.
+It also has stable legislation close to upcoming amendments to MiCA regulations.
+Timeframe: 3 weeks Ideal for European market-oriented crypto startups, supporting experimental projects; very low requirements, pretty simple and straightforward process of obtaining a cryptolicense.
+Timeframe: 3 weeks A global leader in digital innovation, Estonia was the first country that introduced crypto licensing.
+Nowadays the Estonian crypto license requires a live structure in the country with several requirements, such as a physical office and an AML specialist.
+Timeframe: 8 weeks

 Crypto license in Europe

-• Crypto license in Lithuania
+Crypto license in Lithuania

-• Crypto license in the Czech Republic
+One-time fee: 3 500 EURCrypto license in the Czech Republic

-One-time fee: 1 500 EUR
+One-time fee: 1 500 EURCrypto license in Estonia

 One-time fee: 15 000 EUR